WhiteBox (art center): Events

+In 2021, at its Harlem venue, WhiteBox presented White Noise, an exhibition of sound, video, poetry, and installation featuring artists such as Jeffrey Lewis, Eva Petrič, V. Matt Sullivan, and Beatrice A. Martino.
+That November, Perfect Day: Drugs and Art, curated by Raul Zamudio and Juan Puntes, explored the role of substance and healing in art, featuring artists including Abdul Vas, Antonio Caro, Chin Chih Yang, Bradley Eros, Jason Mena, and Javier Téllez, among others.

 In 2019, settled into its East Harlem location, White Box-Harlem presented the first mayor survey of Japanese experimental filmmaker Ko Nakajima in New York.
 Multiple screenings by the artist from the ‘60s to the ‘80s were shown.
 The exhibition received financial support from the Lower Manhattan Cultural Council.

 In October 2021 an exhibition devoted to sound and multimedia art titled "White Noise" was presented.
 The show included a diverse group of international artists working on musical performance, video projection, poetry, installation and a live reading and screening of a graphic novel by indie-rocker and social critic, Jeffrey Lewis.
 Participating artists included Eva Petrič, V. Matt Sullivan and Beatrice A. Martino.